tezedge/tezedge/drone_ci/README.md

     - `Homepage URL`: The url of the `drone_server` with an empty path component (E.g.: http://ci.tezedgem.com)
     - `Authorization callback URL`: The url of the `drone_server` with a `login` path component (E.g.: http://ci.tezedgem.com/login)

-- After you have created the OAuth app, you will be redirected to the configuration page.
+- After we have created the OAuth app, we will be redirected to the configuration page.

 - Create a client secret and copy it.
 Be careful!
 You can only see the secret once.